mongock/mongock-examples/dynamodb/standalone-dynamodb/README.md

 ### Generate the jar

 The CLI needs the application jar build and packed with the jar libraries that will needed in the migration.
-This means, of course the mongodb library, but also any library from which the changeUnits use classes.
+This means any library from which the changeUnits use classes.

 The easies way is to create an uber jar with `maven-shade-plugin`, as it's shown in the pom.xml file.